 12. Courtauld Gallery

-The Courtauld Gallery is a stunning hidden gem located in London’s Somerset House.
-It first opened its doors in 1932.
+Tucked away in Somerset House, the Courtauld Gallery is a true hidden gem in London, having first opened its doors in 1932.

-In the Great Room, there are seminal works by Renoir, Manet, Monet, Cezanne, and Van Gogh.
-The museum has Britain’s largest collection of Cezanne works.
+In the Great Room, you’ll find masterpieces by Renoir, Manet, Monet, Cezanne, and Van Gogh, including Britain’s largest collection of Cezanne works.

 If you’re a serious art lover, you may want to consider this private art tour that takes you London’s top museums and galleries, including the Courtauld.